CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=SS, answer=[5]

-In `student.php`, what named placeholder is assigned to the value `Daron` on line 9?
+In `student.php`, what named placeholder is associated with the value `Daron` on line 9?

 - `student1`